coreos/docs/os/mounting-storage.md

 # Mounting storage

-The [cloud-config](https://github.com/coreos/coreos-cloudinit/blob/master/Documentation/cloud-config.md) *mount unit* mechanism is used to attach additional filesystems to CoreOS nodes, whether such storage is provided by an underlying cloud platform, physical disk, SAN, or NAS system.
+The [cloud-config](https://github.com/coreos/coreos-cloudinit/blob/master/Documentation/cloud-config.md) *mount unit* mechanism is used to attach additional filesystems to Container Linux nodes, whether such storage is provided by an underlying cloud platform, physical disk, SAN, or NAS system.
 By [systemd convention](http://www.freedesktop.org/software/systemd/man/systemd.mount.html), mount unit names derive from the target mount point, with interior slashes replaced by dashes, and the `.mount` extension appended.
 A unit mounting onto `/var/www` is thus named `var-www.mount`.

 Mount units name the source filesystem and target mount point, and optionally the filesystem type.
 Cloud-config writes mount unit files beneath `/etc/systemd/system`. *Systemd* mounts filesystems defined in such units at boot time.
 The following example mounts an [EC2 ephemeral disk](booting-on-ec2.md#instance-storage) at the node's `/media/ephemeral` directory, and is therefore named `media-ephemeral.mount`: